 Where are Your Pipes?
 Polybutylene Pipe Replacement Cost

-Underground – Pipes will run through the ground and then up into your walls directly connecting to whatever appliance needs water.
+Underground – Pipes will run through the ground and into your walls, directly connecting to whatever appliance needs water.

 Attics – Provided your attic has a suitable space for a plumber to work in, piping can be run through the attic and down the interior walls of your house.

-Under the Floor – Homes with hardwood flooring and a crawlspace beneath, provide a great housing for plumbing.
+Under the Floor – Homes with hardwood flooring and a crawlspace beneath provide great housing for plumbing.
 Crawlspace piping is one of the least expensive systems.

 There is a vast array of materials from which to make pipes and all of which impact the pricing of getting new pipes.
 Understanding the difference between the different types of pipe keeps you informed and can help save money.